Saim-Rafi/portfolio/README.md

 ## ✨ Overview

-Welcome to the personal portfolio of **Aathif Zahir**, a passionate Software Engineering undergraduate with a strong focus on **full-stack web development**.
+Welcome to the personal portfolio of **Mohd Saim Rafi**, a passionate Computer Science undergraduate with a strong focus on **full-stack web development**.
 This portfolio is a reflection of my journey, skills, projects, and achievements — built with a modern tech stack and polished UI/UX.

 ---